WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 **Playing content from the portal**

-1. Click on the published video content and click the **Play** button at the bottom of the portal.
+1. Click the published video content and click the **Play** button at the bottom of the portal.
 Only content that has been published is playable from the portal.
 Also, the encoding must be supported by your browser.

 ---